MaG21/nanohttp/README.md

 nano
 ========
-Lightweight http parser implementation. nanohttp is a fork from mensley's tinyhttp but it has a working example, a Makefile and the source code minified withing two files.
+Lightweight http parser implementation. nanohttp is a fork from mensley's tinyhttp but it has a working example, a Makefile and two (2) source files (http.c, http.h)

 dependencies: